devioarts/capacitor-tcpclient/README.md

       sandbox: false,
     },
   });
-  // THIS IS IMPORTANT FOR TCPCLIENT! tcpClient = new TCPClient(win);
+  // THIS LINE IS IMPORTANT FOR PLUGIN! tcpClient = new TCPClient(win);

   if (isDev) {